Office primary interop assemblies

 To use the features of a Microsoft Office application from an Office project, you must use the primary interop assembly (PIA) for the application.
 The PIA enables managed code to interact with a Microsoft Office application's COM-based object model.

 When you create a new Office project, Visual Studio adds references to the PIAs that are required to build the project.
-In some scenarios, you might need to add references to additional PIAs (for example, if you want to use a feature of Microsoft Office Word in a project for Microsoft Office Excel).
+In some scenarios, you might need to add references to other PIAs (for example, you can use a feature of Microsoft Office Word in a project for Microsoft Office Excel).

-This topic describes the following aspects of using the Microsoft Office PIAs in Office projects:
+This article describes the following aspects of using the Microsoft Office PIAs in Office projects:

 For more information about primary interop assemblies, see Primary interop assemblies.